This article contains compensated links; please read my disclaimer for more information.

 Oslo in Spring

 Spring in Norway are the months of March, April, and Mai – by the calendar.
 But since it is the weather that decides, we usually don’t get spring before the end of April or beginning of Mai.
-Although a few years ago we had +18C for one week in March and all snow was gone before Easter, while last year it was snowing on 10th of Mai (according to my Facebook memories).
+A few years ago we had +18C for one week in March and all snow was gone before Easter, while last year it was snowing on 10th of Mai (according to my Facebook memories).
 The average temperatures for spring month can be anything from -3C in March to +11C in Mai.
-Remember these are average, and it can both be colder but also warmer.
+Remember these are the average, and it can be colder or warmer.

-March is beautiful for snow activities, and the weather is usually perfect for skiing and downhill skiing.
+March is a perfect for snow activities, and the weather is usually stable with sunny days and a few degrees below zero.
 If you have skipped the part about January and February, I recommend you scroll up and read it.
 The air is also much clearer, days are longer and warmer, and if you go up to Holmenkollen, you can get the most beautiful sunny and snowy views of Oslo.
 You can also visit any museums mentioned in that section, but also the once that are open-air at Bygdøy.

 Top things to see and do in Oslo in Spring